judithyueli/mexBBFMM2D/README.md

 arraySize(5000)
 ```

-The last two lines of the screen output will read
+The last two lines of the screen output should read

 ```
 Dimensions: 5000x5000